Salmorejo That Helps Reduce Risk of Colon Cancer

 When you have the consistency and flavor you want, it’s time to put in the refrigerator for a few hours.

 The idea is that it should be very cool.
-The amount of time depends on your fridge.
+And so, the amount of time depends on your fridge.

 If you want to dress it up, you can add some ham shavings and a hard-boiled egg.